theclam/ospfcli2dot/README.md

 your network topology and the associated OSPF costs.
 Any asymmetric link costs (different cost set on each end of the link) show up in red.

+The script seems to also work with the output of Cisco ASAs (it is basically identical to that of a router).
+It does not yet work with broadcast networks as I've not been bothered to write that part yet.

-This script requires Python 3
+This script requires Python 3.

 Usage - Linux / Mac
 ===================